Referral management Impacts both Patients and Providers

 Let's face it.
-The biggest issue with referral management is that patients don't follow-up.
-Patient non-adherence is a pervasive threat to the health and well-being of patients and a risk factor for subsequent poor health outcomes, including as many as 125,000 deaths each year.
+The biggest issue with healthcare referral management is that patients don't follow-up.
+Patient non-adherence is a pervasive threat to the health and well-being of patients and a risk factor for subsequent poor health outcomes.
 According to Becker's Hospital Review, approximately 33% of patients do not follow up with the specialist to whom they are referred.
 This leads to a gap in the continuum of care for patients and ultimately creates higher acuity cases.

-Another consequence of poor referral management is referral leakage, which has contributed to millions in lost revenue for health systems.
-In fact, 43 percent of health executives say their organization is losing more than 10 percent of their revenue to patients going elsewhere for care and another 19 percent of executives say they are losing more than 20 percent of their revenue.
+Another consequence of poor patient referral management is referral leakage, which has contributed to millions in lost revenue for health systems.
+In fact, 43 percent of health executives patients going elsewhere for care is costing their organizations more than 10 percent of their revenue, while another 19 percent of executives say it's costing them more than 20 percent of their revenue.

 Understanding the actual causes of this leakage and taking tangible steps to address this challenge are vital.
 Yet, almost one quarter of healthcare executives say their organization doesn't have a plan in place for monitoring and reporting on patient leakage.
 Even those who do track leakage aren't exactly sure what to do with it, with 20 percent of respondents reporting they don't know where and why patient leakage occurs.

-A referral management solution can streamline communication between the referring provider, receiving provider, patient, and other healthcare providers, which saves time and enhances the quality of patient care.
-Not to mention, it eliminates the burden on staff and allows them to focus on other administrative tasks – ultimately reducing operational costs for referral follow-ups.
+Referral management software can streamline communication between the referring provider, receiving provider, patient, and other healthcare providers, which saves time and enhances the quality of patient care.
+Not to mention, it eliminates the burden on staff and allows them to focus on other administrative tasks – reducing operational costs for referral follow-ups.